qunfengdong/MicroGMT/README.md

 * For mutations occur on mature peptides produced by both pp1a and pp1ab, or by pp1a only, the gene ID and name in output vcfs and summary tables are: GU280_gp01_pp1a and ORF1ab_pp1a.
 * For mutations occur on mature peptides produced by pp1ab only, the gene ID and name in output vcfs and summary tables are: GU280_gp01_pp1ab and ORF1ab_pp1ab.

+### Version 1.3 (June 6 2020) update
+* Added a utility script to check the running environment.
+* Added options to fine tuning the BWA alignment for raw reads inputs.
+* Added mutation frequency summary outputs for step 2.

 ### Version 1.2.1 (June 1 2020) update
 Updated the pre-built summary tables for SARS-CoV-2.
 It now contains 34786 strains from GISAID as of 05/31/2020.
 Mature peptide name annotated summary tables, and the tables processed by analysis_utilities.py from them are also provided.